Jacopo Tissi

 After six years in Moscow, Jacopo left the city with a heavy heart and, as he wanted to be closer to his family in those turbulent times, he returned to Italy to consider his options for the future.

-At one of the many guest performances he gave in the subsequent months, both in Italy and abroad, he partnered Olga Smirnova, with whom he had regularly danced in Moscow too and who had joined Dutch National Ballet in March 2022.
+For one of the many guest appearances he made in the following months in Italy and abroad, he danced with Olga Smirnova, with whom he had also performed in Moscow and who had moved to Dutch National Ballet in March 2022.
 When Jacopo went to Amsterdam to rehearse with her, he was pleasantly surprised by the company’s good atmosphere and facilities.
-“I’d been following the group already for some time, and partly due to that enjoyable first introduction and the company’s broad repertoire, as well as the presence of an iconic choreographer like Hans van Manen, I chose to continue my artistic path here in Amsterdam (from October 2023 – ed.).
-I’m convinced that I can grow further here, both as an artist and as a person.”
+“I’d been following the group already for some time, and partly due to that enjoyable first introduction and the company’s broad repertoire, as well as the presence of an iconic choreographer like Hans van Manen, I chose to continue my artistic path in Amsterdam in October 2023.”
+A couple of weeks later, he was already dancing the role of Count Albrecht, with Smirnova at his side as Giselle.
+“As the performance was also filmed, it was a big spotlight moment straight away.”
+Shortly afterwards, misfortune struck, as he broke his foot in a rehearsal.
+Just six months later, however, he was back on stage, in Alexei Ratmansky’s Firebird.
+He laughs, “The medical staff called it a miracle.”

 Text: Astrid van Leeuwen